santiagosayshey/website/docs/Profiles/2160p Optimal.md

 ## Overview

 The optimal profile aims to select the best possible release of a movie, regardless of file size or compatibility.
 Audio and video metrics are used to determine which is the best release, rather than release group.
+It is available in 3 formats - Full, Single Grab and Double Grab.
+These formats affect only the immutability of the profile.

 Update: This profile will experience a major shift to be release group focused soon.
 It will be a lot more consistent.